ACCSC Executive Committee

 Since 2011, Mary Kelly has served as the President and CEO of StrataTech Education Group, the parent company for The Refrigeration School, Inc., in Phoenix, Arizona, and two Tulsa Welding School campuses located in Tulsa, Oklahoma and Jacksonville, Florida.
 In addition to her leadership positions within the career and technical education sector, including serving as Group Vice President for Lincoln Education Services, Executive Director of Southwestern College, and as Campus Director of New School University, Mary previously taught English and Career Placement Techniques at Hudson Valley Community College.
 Mary has been volunteering with ACCSC as a Team Leader for on-site evaluations since 2012 and currently holds licensure as an Adkins Life Skills Educator from Columbia University and certifications for K-8 and 7-12 English.
 Mary holds a Bachelor of Arts in English, a Master of Arts in English Education, and a Master of Science in Educational Policy and Administration from the University at Albany.

-Since 2012, Norbert Kreuzer has served as the Campus Director for the Institute of Production and Recording, an ACCSC-accredited institution located in Minneapolis, Minnesota.
-In this capacity, Norbert is responsible for all operations of the institution, including compliance initiatives, marketing and branding campaigns, and curriculum development.
-Norbert, an award winning song writer, composer, and music producer, has an extensive background in audio visual production and technology, and is a national speaker on career development best practices and graduate success strategies.
-Since 2012, Norbert has served as a volunteer Team Leader which is charged with leading onsite evaluations to institutions seeking accreditation from ACCSC.
+Norbert Kreuzer is the Campus President of the Institute of Audio Research in New York, New York where he is responsible for all operations of the institution, including compliance initiatives, marketing and branding campaigns, and curriculum development.
+Norbert, an award-winning song writer, composer, and music producer, has an extensive background in audio visual production and technology, and is a national speaker on career development best practices and graduate success strategies.
+Prior to being elected to the Commission, Norbert served as a volunteer Team Leader for ACCSC, and from 2012 – 2016, served as the Campus Director for the Institute of Production and Recording, located in Minneapolis, Minnesota, also accredited by ACCSC.
 Norbert earned an MBA from the Minnesota School of Business and a Bachelor’s Degree in Economics from Rollins College.

 Mildred Lane, Ed.D.*